 Can a photobooth without a photobooth be successful?
 I certainly wasn’t sure when I was asked to help out with an event night a few years back.
-As well as taking general event reportage and informal portraits I was to be involved with what was essentially a mobile studio setup – a large white paper backdrop with three off camera flash lights fired in sync with the camera’s flash.
+As well as taking general event reportage and informal portraits we were also setting up what was essentially a mobile studio – a large white paper backdrop with three off camera flash lights fired in sync with the camera’s flash.
 Normally this would be used for portrait photography, or maybe commercial products.
 Well, we were doing portrait photography of a kind, though it was fun, informal and plenty of props were thrown in.
 We went down an absolute storm, with everyone enjoying themselves in front of the lens.

 It’s something that I’ve carried on doing, and I’m not the only photographer to offer this open style of booth, though I have refined what I do and how I offer it.